AMS003010/Singularity/README.md

 <br/>

 ### Header Widget
-It is a special widget which can be enabled with `header-widget: true` for each page.
+It is a special monitoring widget which can be enabled with `header-widget: true` for each page.
 It is by default set to `false` and is positioned by default after the the navbar in each page.
 It can be set specifically for each page.

-It shows the `mounts` available in the system along with the disk space available for each drive.
-It also shows the system stats.
+It shows the `mounts` available in the system along with the disk space available in `GB` for each drive.
+It also shows the system stats like
+* CPU Usage 🖥
+* No. of Cores 🧇
+* Wi-Fi status 🛜
+* OS 💽
+* Username 🖥️

 <br/>